Skip to product information

 Artist: Aunty Marilyn Russell

-Title: Shellwork harbour bridge (mauve)
+Title: Shellwork harbour bridge in red, blue, mauve, gold, and purple

 Materials: Shells, glue, velvet, cardboard & glitter